First Semester Electives for New Students

 SPAN 1100 - Introductory Spanish

-Please note that the First Year Seminars (UNIV 1200) are no longer offered, effective the Fall 2023 semester.
+Please note that the First Year Seminars (UNIV 1200) are no longer offered (effective Fall 2023).